Afey/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohorts_setup_discussions.rst

 Setting up Discussions in Courses with Cohorts
 ######################################################

-In courses that have cohorts enabled, you can set up discussion topics to be either divided by cohort, or unified and accessible to all students.
+In courses that have cohorts enabled, discussion topics can be either divided by cohort, or unified and accessible to all students.

 When you first enable cohorts in your course, the initial behavior for :ref:`course-wide discussion topics<Coursewide Discussion Topics and Cohorts>`